 Once you’ve assessed your current knowledge situation, you can begin deriving your basic requirements from it.
 This will help you more clearly and effectively communicate with vendors while you’re researching solutions.
 It will also make it easier from an internal perspective to rank vendor solutions based on who is best able to meet those requirements.

-Don’t get too worried about this step and creating an extensive list.
+Don’t fret about creating an extensive list.
 We’ve seen requirement lists range from three pages in small print to just a few words.
-A requirements list can cover specific functionalities you are looking for such as:
+A requirements list can cover specific features you are looking for such as:

 - Advanced Search